smaugdela/42-fract-ol/README.md

 # 42-fract-ol
 My first graphical project at 42!
-I must create a fractal displayer program.
+I must create a simple fractal displayer program.

 # Mandatory Instructions
  - You must use the MiniLibX, the 42's library dedicated to graphical software.